presnick/ProgramsInformationPeople/_sources/Functions/DecodingaFunction.rst

 **Check your understanding: decode this function definition**

-.. mchoicemf:: test_questionfunctions_3_1
+.. mchoice:: test_questionfunctions_3_1
    :answer_a: 0
    :answer_b: 1
    :answer_c: 2
    :answer_d: 3
    :answer_e: Can't tell
-   :correct: d
    :feedback_a: Count the number of variable names inside the parenetheses on line 1.
    :feedback_b: Count the number of variable names inside the parenetheses on line 1.
    :feedback_c: Count the number of variable names inside the parenetheses on line 1.
    :feedback_d: x, y, and z.
    :feedback_e: You can tell by looking inside the parentheses on line 1.
 Each variable name is separated by a comma.
+   :correct: d

    How many parameters does function cyu3 take?